a-subhani/CodeLab-II-Python-2023/Chapter 1-Python Refresher/README.md

 &nbsp;
 &nbsp;

-## Exercise 4: Largest Number ☑️
+### Exercise 4: Largest Number ☑️
-Write a program to input three numbers and outputs the largest using
+Write a program to input three numbers and outputs the largest using the multiple if -else statements
-- The Ternary operator
-- The multiple if -else operator

 &nbsp;
 &nbsp;
-## Exercise 5: continue ☑️
+### Exercise 5: Continue ☑️
 Write a program that implements a while loop.
 This program should ask the user if they would like to continue and use the while loop to keep looping as long as they enter the letter Y. Once the while loop has terminated output the number of times it is executed.

 &nbsp;
 &nbsp;
-## Exercise 6: FizzBuzz ☑️
+### Exercise 6: FizzBuzz ☑️
 Write a program that prints the numbers from 1 to 100.
 But for multiples of three print Fizz” instead of the number and for the multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz”.

 &nbsp;
 &nbsp;
-## Exercise 7: Even Numbers ☑️
+### Exercise 7: Even Numbers ☑️
 Write a program that prints the even numbers from 1 to 100.
 Hint - Use Continue Statement

 &nbsp;
 &nbsp;
-## Exercise 8: Print Pattern ☑️
+### Exercise 8: Print Pattern ☑️
 Write a program to display the following pattern using nested loops.
 ```
 1